Welcome to WorkForce Funding at Bellingham Technical College.

 An individual who has been providing unpaid services to a family member(s) in the home and who:

-Has been dependent on the income of another family member but is no longer supported by that income; AND
+Were dependent on the income of another family member but is no longer supported by that income; AND

-Is unemployed or underemployed, and is experiencing difficulty in obtaining or upgrading employment OR
+Is unemployed or underemployed, and is experiencing difficulty in obtaining or upgrading employment

 To receive WRT funding, students must have the most current FAFSA (Financial Application for Federal Student Aid) on file with BTC's Financial Aid office.